do1fmd/BV9900Pro-optimization/magisk+microg.md

 Open Magisk Manager and check, of Magisk is running fine.
 Well done!
 You have rooted your device!

-## Replacing Google Services by Nanodroid/MicroG
+## Replace Google Services by Nanodroid/MicroG
 To get rid of Google Services, you can install Nanodroid and MicroG now.
 ### Activate Signature spoofing
 Nanodroid needs signature spoofing, if you want to use the Google Play Store.